What is EMI and How is it Calculated?

 |---|

 Increasing tenure reduces your EMI, but increases total interest paid.
-Compare different scenarios above or check current market rates before choosing.
+Compare different scenarios above before choosing a longer tenure.

 Choose a shorter tenure or make part-prepayments regularly.
 See how early repayments impact your loan using our Home Loan Prepayment Calculator.

 Even a 0.5% interest difference can change your total repayment by lakhs.
-Adjust loan amount, tenure, and rate above to find the most cost-efficient option.
+Adjust loan amount, tenure and rate above to compare options.

-Enter your loan amount: Start with the amount you plan to borrow.
-Try different values to see how EMI changes with higher or lower loan sizes.
+Enter your loan amount: Start with the amount you plan to borrow and test different loan sizes.

-Adjust interest rate: Use the rate offered by your lender.
-Even a 0.5% change can significantly impact your total repayment.
+Adjust interest rate: Use your lender’s offered rate.
+Even a 0.5% change can affect repayment.

-Select loan tenure: Longer tenure reduces EMI but increases total interest.
-Compare multiple tenure options before deciding.
+Select loan tenure: Longer tenure lowers EMI but increases total interest.

-Review EMI and totals: Instantly check your monthly EMI, total interest payable, and overall repayment amount.
+Review EMI and totals: Check monthly EMI, total interest and full repayment amount.

-Analyze repayment schedule: Use the amortization table above to understand how principal and interest change over time.
+Analyze schedule: Use the amortization table to see principal and interest split over time.

 On this page